 Our cohort was made up of those with lesional epilepsy, 76% (43 patients) had hippocampal sclerosist the remaining 24% (14 patients) had either focal cortical dysplasia or space occupying lesions.
 89% (51 patients) underwent temporal lobe surgery with the remaining patients undergoing extra-temporal resections.
-It has previously been reported that extra temporal resections carry poorer outcomes with seizure freedom ranging between 27%-46% depending on which lobe was operated on (21).
+It has previously been reported that extra temporal resections carry poorer outcomes with seizure freedom ranging between 27%-46% (21).
 Of our six patients who underwent extra temporal surgery three were still experiencing daily seizures with only two achieving seizure freedom.
 Although the number are too small to draw any significant conclusions it was interesting to note that the patients in our cohort who had extra temporal surgery had some of the poorest outcomes.

 Another finding of note was there was a significant difference in the number of patients operated with left (n=28 ) and right (n=14) hippocampal sclerosis was significant at p<0.02 (one sample binomial test); this has also been reported by other centers (27) The reasons are unclear, and we do not have a denominator figure of prevalence of all HS in our epilepsy population.
 Two previous papers that investigated temporal lobe epilepsy found a majority of patients had left sided pathology however, the magnitude of the difference was smaller at 54% (28, 29).
 We postulate that that prevalence of left and right HS may be equal but that those with left HS suffer more debilitating seizures (with loss of awareness), compared to right HS and hence more likely to come to surgery (30).

 The Engel classification is a commonly used outcome measure in epilepsy surgery.
-However this does not always capture changes in seizure type or severity.
+However, this does not always capture changes in seizure type or severity.
 Only 14% of patients showed no improvement in frequency of seizures and therefore received a class IV Engel’s score.
-The severity of seizures dropped, for example, 38 of the 57 patients experiencing at least yearly tonic colonic seizure (TCS) in comparison to eight at the most recent outpatient visit.
-One case developed de novo bilateral to tonic clonic seizures following surgery, having previously suffered with only focal seizures and in another patient, bilateral to tonic clonic seizure rate increased.
-Both cases were classified as Engel class II based on the fact the overall rate of disabling seizures however, the change to bilateral tonic clonic seizures was not captured by the scale.
+The severity of seizures dropped, for example, 38 of the 57 patients experiencing at least yearly tonic clonic seizure (TCS) in comparison to eight at the most recent outpatient visit.
+One case developed de novo monthly bilateral to tonic clonic seizures following surgery, having previously suffered with weekly focal seizures and in 2 other patients, bilateral to tonic clonic seizure rate increased from annually to monthly in one case and monthly to weekly in the other.
+The cases were classified as Engel class II based on the fact the overall rate of disabling seizures however, the change to bilateral tonic clonic seizures was not captured by the scale.